trofi/trofi.github.io.gen/posts/331-trying-out-helix-editor.md

 bash-prompt-suffix = dev>
 ```

-`toml` on the other hand is more predictable in this regard.
+`toml` on the other hand, is more predictable in this regard.
 It is quite
 common and expressive enough to encode simple arrays and strings with
 any contents.